zshanahmed/react-task-tracker/README.md

 * How styling works in JS and how we can do inline stylings
 * How props work and how we can ensure proptypes as well as default props
 * How forms work and states can help with form inputs
+* How json-server works and how backend can be connected with front-end for Adding/Deleting/Updating tasks

+## Install

+To install this app please use the following commands `npm i`
+`npm run server`
+`npm start`